dev-west/scr-obsidian-html/README.md

 Execute in the obsidian-html repo directory:
 > pip install git+https://github.com/kmaasrud/oboe

 This installs an executable into `~/.local/bin`.
 This location is hard-coded in scr-obsidian-html.
-If you need to put the oboe executable somewhere else, update the 2 locations in the script (lines 115 and 121).
+If you need to put the oboe executable somewhere else, update the 2 locations in the script (search for 'oboe').

 # Usage
 Edit the script to change the base obsidian folder, the target HTML folder, and other options.